wazo-platform/wazo-acceptance/contribs/docker/README.md

 Getting Started
 ===============

-Pull the container (also use to update container):
+Pull the container (also use to update the container):

     docker pull xivo/acceptance